asterisk/documentation/docs/Historical-Documentation/Development/Historical-Policies-and-Procedures/Code-Review/Code-Review-Checklist.md

 Asterisk contains many frameworks.
 When possible, you should always strive to use the tools available and not re-invent your own.
 The following are some of the common frameworks in Asterisk, their purpose, and what they should be used for.
 Code should be reviewed for proper use of the appropriate frameworks.

-!!! tip
+/// tip
 This is not an exhaustive list, nor is it meant to be.
 These are merely some of the more commonly used APIs and frameworks in Asterisk.
 Reproducing their functionality is highly likely to be noticed and discouraged.

-[//]: # (end-tip)
+///

 | Framework | Principle Location | Usage |
 | --- | --- | --- |